 Most compatible (H.264): Movies in your document are converted to H.264 format, which plays on most iOS and iPadOS devices and Mac computers.

 High efficiency (HEVC): This format option appears only if you’re using macOS 10.13 or later and your Mac supports hardware HEVC encoding.
-Movies in HEVC format have the best quality at the smallest file size, but they can be played only on devices with iOS 11 or later or iPadOS, and Mac computers with macOS 10.13 or later.
+Movies in HEVC format have the best quality at the smallest file size, but they can be played only on devices with iOS 11 or iPadOS 13, or later, and Mac computers with macOS 10.13 or later.

 Note: H.264 and HEVC don’t support alpha channels, so transparency is converted to a black background.

 Preserve original format: This option retains the current movie formats.
-In this case, any movies in formats incompatible with iOS or iPadOS aren’t optimized and therefore don’t play on iOS or iPadOS devices.
+In this case, any movies in formats incompatible with iOS or iPadOS aren’t optimised and therefore don’t play on iOS or iPadOS devices.

 Movie Quality: Set the maximum resolution for movies.
 Movies with a resolution smaller than the maximum aren’t scaled up.

 Click one of the following buttons to apply the adjustments: